 Who can help me determine if my company qualifies?

 A general tax consultant, CPA or your company’s CFO may not have the specialized knowledge needed to qualify for an R&D tax credit.
 At Ardius, we’re focused on this specific credit and know from broad experience what activities do or don’t qualify.
 Think of it like the difference between a general care physician and a neurologist.
 Our team has more than 100 years of combined experience spanning Deloitte, PWC, EY and KPMG.
-We can work with your company to quickly determine whether you qualify and maximize your credit.
+We can work with your company to quickly determine whether you qualify and get you your credit.

 We hope our series on the four-part test has been helpful and informative.
 Best of luck qualifying and getting the most out of your tax returns!